Titans Grip

 • Curriculum-based learning paths designed by elite coaches.

-• A mix of conceptual lectures and specific technique demonstrations.
+• Mix of conceptual lectures and specific technique demonstrations.

 • Focus on modern, position-based grappling systems.